EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 Setup
 {: .fs-2 .fw-200 .label .label-green .px-1 .py-0 .d-inline-block .mt-1}

 The exercises in this chapter and their corresponding instructions have been completed on a Linux system.
-If you already are using Linux then you can move onto the [Application Installation](#application-installation){:.fs-3 .md-0 .mr-2 }section to install the required software.
+If you already are using Linux then you can move onto the [Application Installation](#application-installation){:.fs-4 .md-0 .mr-0 } section to install the required software.

 If you are working on an OS other than Linux I will be detailing two ways to replicate the Linux environment used in this chapter.
-The first will be using [Docker](#docker-installation-and-setup){:.fs-3 .md-0 .mr-2 }and the second will be using [VMWare](#vmware-installation-and-setup){:.fs-3 .md-0 .mr-2 }.
+The first will be using [Docker](#docker-installation-and-setup){:.fs-4 .md-0 .mr-0 } and the second will be using [VirtualBox](#virtualbox-installation-and-setup){:.fs-4 .md-0 .mr-0 }.
 Both can be downloaded an set up on any major operating system.
+{: .d-block}

+### Docker or VirtualBox?
+{: .fs-6 .fw-400 .d-inline-block}

+Setup
+{: .fs-2 .fw-200 .label .label-green .px-1 .py-0 .d-inline-block .mt-1}

+Docker will only give you a command line to use and you will have to install the applications that will be used on your own computer.
+VirtualBox however will give you a Graphical User Interface (GUI) for the operating system you will download.
+You can install the applications that we will be using on either however for some application we will be using the GUI and so if you are using Docker you will have to download that specific application on your own computer.
+If you use VirtualBox you can download all the application needed onto the VirtualBox we set up.
+{: .d-block}

 #### Docker Installation and Setup
 {: .fs-5 .fw-200 .d-inline-block}